Brunopaes/mooncake/README.md

 This project is optimised for python 3+

-This Data Science-like project is aimed on analyzing a bunch of techniques for False Negatives in a extreme imbalanced dataset - Financial Fraud and improving the predictors performance.
+This Data Science-like project is aimed on analyzing a bunch of techniques for False Negatives (Frauds classified as Non-Frauds) in a extreme imbalanced dataset - Financial Fraud and improving the predictors performance.

 ----------------------------------

 ## Dependencies